This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Frozen margaritas have more ingredients than an on the rocks classic and this recipe is no exception.
 It’s made with frozen fruit, juice, and substitutes the triple sec or orange liqueur for homemade simple syrup.
 This is what you need:

-I recommend using one 6 ounce canned pineapple juice (Dole is my go-to brand).
-Pineapple juice has the tendency to spoil very quickly once it’s exposed to air, which is why canned juice is best.
+I recommend using one 6-ounce can of pineapple juice (Dole is my go-to brand).
+Pineapple juice tends to spoil very quickly once exposed to air, which is why canned juice is best.
 You can also use freshly pressed juice if it’s available where you live.

 Frozen pineapple chunks

-If you’re a big fan of tequila like I am, feel free to increase the amount in the recipe.
-I recommend increasing the tequila up to 1.5 ounces per serving if you prefer them extra boozy.
+If you’re a big fan of tequila like I am, feel free to increase the amount to 1.5 ounces per serving for extra boozy party drinks.

-Just a bit of simple syrup adds a little sweetness to the cocktail.
-To make simple syrup at home, simply heat equal amounts of water and granulated sugar together until the sugar dissolves.
-Bottle it up and use it in more frozen cocktails throughout the summer!
+The sweetness from homemade simple syrup is important for balance here.
+To make simple syrup at home, heat equal amounts of water and granulated sugar together until the sugar dissolves.
+Bottle it up and use it in even more frozen cocktails, like this Frozen Pineapple Daiquiri.